-The data generated for each SPARC M10 Systems cabinet by snapshot may be used by field engineers to diagnose the problems with the system. snapshot can collect different sets of data according to the purpose of the diagnosis.
+The data generated for each SPARC M10 Systems chassis by snapshot may be used by field engineers to diagnose the problems with the system. snapshot can collect different sets of data according to the purpose of the diagnosis.
 These data sets are called Initial, Root Cause, and Full, respectively, and set by using the -L option.

-(v) OPTIONS The following optic ons are supported. -a common logs in the system, the logs stored Systems cabinets are collected and output to If the system has a collected. n abnormality, some logs cannot be -b bb_id Selects the BB-ID to collect data.
-You cannot specify multiple IDs.
-In addition to the common logs in the system, the logs stored in the specified SPARC M10 Systems cabinets are collected.
-For bb_id , you can specify an integer from 0 to 15 and 80 to 83 in the case of a SPARC M10 Systems cabinet and crossbar box cabinet, respectively.
-Specifies the external media device to be used.
-For -d, the following options are available. -d device -r Deletes all files in the external media device before collecting data.
+OPTIONS The following options are supported. -a In addition to the common logs in the system, the logs stored in all SPARC M10 Systems chassis are collected and output to one file.
+If the system has an abnormality, some logs cannot be collected. -b bb_id Selects the BB-ID to coll IDs. o collect data.
+You cannot specify multiple In addition to the common logs in the system, the logs stored in the specified SPARC M10 Systems chassis are collected.
+For bb_id , you can specify an integer from 0 to in the case of a SPARC M10 Systems chassis a chassis, respectively. -d device Specifies the external media device to be used.
+For -d, the following options are available. -r Deletes all files in the external media device before collecting data.
 This option is disabled if it is used with the -t option. -E time Specifies the time to finish collecting data.
 Defines the time frame of the log messages collected by snapshot with the -S time option of the start time.
 Only the log entries created before the time specified by -E time are collected by snapshot.
-See also the -S option. time Use either of the following two formats described by strptime(3). %Y-%m-%d,%H:%M:%S
+See also the -S option. time Use either of the following two formats described by strptime(3). %Y-%m-%d,%H:%M:%S %Y-%m-%d%H-%M-%S and password.

-%Y-%m-%d,%H:%M:%S %Y-%m-%d%H-%M-%S

 Encrypts the archive of the zip format.
-It is required to use -P and password.
+It is required to use $\ensuremath{\text{-P}}$